 - Community Networking Reception & Announcement of Winners

-Goals will be measured by the student Rocky Mountain Regional Case Competition team, the panel of judges, and an official rubric developed collaboratively with the Colorado Department of Public Health and Environment.
+Goals will be measured by the student Rocky Mountain Case Competition team, the panel of judges, and an official rubric developed collaboratively with the Colorado Department of Public Health and Environment.
 The goal of the competition is to:

 provide students with real-world experiences to better prepare them to address global and national public health challenges;